tomchor/Oceanostics.jl/README.md

 # Oceanostics

 Useful diagnostics to use with [Oceananigans](https://github.com/CliMA/Oceananigans.jl).
-Mostly `AbstractOperations`s and a few useful progress messengers.
+Mostly this repo contains `KernelFunctionOperation`s (which in turn return `AbstractOperation`s) and a few useful progress messengers.

 To add the latest registered version from Julia:
 ```julia